entn-at/tf-kaldi-speaker/README.md

 Adding other features to support text-dependent speaker verification is also possible.

 The purpose of the project is to make researches on neural network based speaker verification easier.
-I also try to reproduce the results in my papers.
+I also try to reproduce some results in my papers.

-I started to develop this code when I was in Cambridge University Engineering Department (CUED) working with Prof. Mark Gales.
-And I continue the development after I came back to Tsinghua University.
-My supervisor is Prof. Jia Liu and I'm also working with Dr. Liang He.

 # Requirement